Payroll tax exemptions for contractor payments

 You can claim an exemption without applying to us if the contractor's services are provided to 2 or more principals (or businesses) during a financial year, for an average of 10 days or less per month (excluding months in which no services are provided).

-Read the public ruling on contractors ordinarily rendering services to the public (PTA021) for more information.
+Read the public ruling on contractors who ordinarily perform services to the public (PTA021) for more information.

 Services provided by an owner-driver